dwrrehman/project-CS320/readme.md

-# Project 1: CS 320 - Unit Conversion Utility
+# Project 1: CS 320 - Calculation Utility

-but wait theres more!

-order now, and we will throw in a free graphing calculator!
+A Calculation tool useful for Engineers, Scientists, and Mathmaticians.